fahimtq1/multi_tier_deployment/README.md

 ### Application architecture explained

-These the basic steps of the application workflow:
+These are the basic steps of the application workflow:

 - Users send requests that are received by the NGINX service
 - NGINX is a load-balancing service that receives that allows the frontend to listen on port 80 and then routes the request to the app01 server on port 8080